FlexMeasures/flexmeasures/documentation/tut/forecasting_scheduling.rst

 If you host FlexMeasures yourself, we provide a CLI task for adding forecasts for whole historic periods.
 This is an example call:

-Here we request 6-hour forecasts for two sensors, for a period of two days:
+Here we request 6-hour forecasts to be made for two sensors, for a period of two days:

 .. code-block:: console

     flexmeasures add forecasts --sensor-id 2 --sensor-id 3 \
         --from_date 2015-02-01 --to_date 2015-08-31 \
-        --horizon 6 --as-jobs
+        --horizon 6 --as-job

 This is half a year of data, so it will take a while.